Deeper and Deeper: Composition and lyrics

-"Deeper and Deeper" was written and produced by both Madonna and Pettibone, with additional lyrics by Anthony Shimkin.
+"Deeper and Deeper" was written by Madonna, Pettibone and Shimkin, and produced by Madonna and Pettibone.
 Recording took place at Astoria's Sound Work Studios; personnel working on the song included Pettibone on the sequencing, keyboard arrangement, and programming, alongside Shimkin; Paul Pesco on guitars, Dennis Mitchell and Robin Hancock were the song's recording engineers, while George Karras was the mixing engineer.
 Background vocals were provided by Niki Haris and Donna De Lory.
 Musically, "Deeper and Deeper" is a house-flavored track with disco and Philadelphia soul influences.
 Its lyrics talk about sexual desire, but Dan Cadan argued in his text in the liner notes of GHV2 (2001), that they are actually about a young man coming to terms with his homosexuality.
 Madonna herself described the lyrics as "not terribly intellectual".
-Shimkin said he saw the song as a "big nod" to Madonna's earlier works with John "Jellybean" Benitez; De Lory on the other hand, recalled that "[Niki and I]'d sung with [Madonna] before so it was just a really comfortable relationship.
+Shimkin said he saw the song as a "big nod" to Madonna's earlier works with John "Jellybean" Benitez; De Lory on the other hand, recalled that, "[Niki and I]'d sung with [Madonna] before so it was just a really comfortable relationship.
 And oh my God, this song!
-All Niki and I wanted to do was sing 'sweeter and sweeter and sweeter'".
+All Niki and I wanted to do was sing sweeter and sweeter and sweeter".

-"Deeper and Deeper" begins with Madonna singing "Deeper and deeper and deeper", followed by the refrain "I can't help falling in love, I fall deeper and deeper the further I go".
-The song's opening line "When you know the notes to sing, you can sing most anything" references "Do-Re-Mi" from The Sound of Music (1959).
+"Deeper and Deeper" begins with Madonna singing Deeper and deeper and deeper, followed by the refrain I can't help falling in love, I fall deeper and deeper the further I go.
+The song's opening line When you know the notes to sing, you can sing most anything references "Do-Re-Mi" from The Sound of Music (1959).
 Also present are "a juxtaposition of swirling disco synths", a flamenco guitar, and castanets on its bridge.
 According to the sheet music published by Alfred Publishing Inc., "Deeper and Deeper" is set in the time signature of common time with a fast tempo of 120 beats per minute.
-It is composed in the key of C minor, with Madonna's voice in a high register, spanning between F13 to G. The song has a basic sequence of G7–Cm7/G as its chord progression.
+It is composed in the key of G minor, with Madonna's voice in a high register, spanning between F1 to G3.
+The song has a basic sequence of G7–Cm7/G as its chord progression.
 Towards the end, the song includes a lyrical sample of "Vogue" which, according to academic Georges-Claude Guilbert, author of Madonna as Postmodern Myth, "enhance[s] the ending of the song, in an ultimate post-modern twist".